anuviswan/MockCollection/README.md

 **Randomize.Net**

 Randomize.Net provides an easy and lightweight extensions for **System.Random** for creating random instances of any type, with generated random value.
+The whole idea behind Randomize.Net is extend the much familiar System.Random syntax for generating random collections rather than reinventing the wheel with a new syntax.

 For Example,